-How would you like to double, triple, quadruple, or even 10x the number of people you recruit every month?
+How would you like to double, triple, quadruple, or even 10x the number of people you prospect and recruit every month?
 Sounds wonderful, right?

-If you learn how to prospect and recruit correctly, network marketing can be a wonderful and exciting experience….
+If you learn how to network marketing prospecting and recruiting correctly, mlm can be a wonderful and exciting experience….

 But if you never learn basic recruiting techniques, you’ll never be efficient or effective.